Cloudef/zig2nix/README.md

 #!
 Returns crossPkgs from nixpkgs for target string or system.
 #!
 This will always cross-compile the package.
-pkgsForTarget = args': let
+pkgsForTarget = with zig2nix-lib; args': let
- target-system = if isString args' then zig2nix-lib.mkZigSystemFromString args' else args';
+ target-system = if isString args' then mkZigSystemFromString args' else args';
  crossPkgs = import nixpkgs { localSystem = system; crossSystem = { config = systems.parse.tripleFromSystem target-system; }; };
 in crossPkgs;

 #!
 Returns pkgs from nixpkgs for target string or system.
 #!
 This does not cross-compile and you'll get a error if package does not exist in binary cache.
-binaryPkgsForTarget = args': let target-system = if isString args' then zig2nix-lib.mkZigSystemFromString args' else args';
+binaryPkgsForTarget = with zig2nix-lib; args': let
+ target-system = if isString args' then mkZigSystemFromString args' else args';
  binaryPkgs = import nixpkgs { localSystem = { config = systems.parse.tripleFromSystem target-system; }; };
 in binaryPkgs;